31st May 2022

 Shopping Smart

-The NHS Sugar Fact Sheet has some fantastic tips on how you and your family can reduce your sugars.
+The NHS Sugar Fact Sheet has some fantastic tips on how you and your family can reduce your sugar.
 Their smart shopping tips include:

 – Bigger is not better – you may be getting a bargain on some products, but you’re just buying more sugar.
 Try to focus on sugar-free options.